camunda-university-meetup/exercises/bpmn/events/timer-events/README.md

 Enter *P0Y0M0DT0H1M0S* in the field for a duration of 1 minute.
 Also test the process for a duration of *P0Y0M0DT0H0M30S*seconds by entering T30S.

+### Bind to form field values

+Let the professor select the time in seconds in the "Plan Lecture" task.
+Bind the value to the timer definition.

+*Hint*: You can use an expression in the timer definition e.g. T${selection}S. If the value "selection" contains 30, this would result in T30S.

 ### Dates
+Copy the process model and change the id and name of the process.

-Next try to pass a date to the timer event.
+There is also the possibility to pass a date as definition type.
+Customize the corresponding form and let the professor select a date.
 The formatting is again done according to ISO 8601.
 An example for this is:
 *2021-06-01T12:00:00*
 Deploy the process and test if the execution works as intended.

+*Hint*: If the date is in the past, the process continues immediately

 ### Cycles